fossasia/susi_linux/docs/raspberry-pi_install.md

 This will start SUSI in always listening Hotword Detection Mode.
 To ask SUSI a question, say "Susi".
 If detection of hotword is successful, you will hear a small bell sound.
 Ask your query after the bell sound.
 Your query will be processed by SUSI and you will hear a voice reply.

+If you have additionally enabled the Wake Button, you may press the button anytime to invoke SUSI.
+You will hear a small bell after pressing button to confirm SUSI has started listening.
+Ask your query after that.

 #### Faced any errors?